louishuyng/template-cli/README.md

 ### 3. Templating file

-Use handlebars placeholders to replace the data generated from the struct in [previous step.](#secondly-create-a-generatedata-function-in-the-structstemplate-namegeneratedatajs-file)
+We can use a json data generated from the answers struct to replace the variables in the templating file.

+> See on previous step how to create a struct and a function to convert the struct to json. [previous step.](#secondly-create-a-generatedata-function-in-the-structstemplate-namegeneratedatajs-file)

+Or if we skip the previous step, we can use the input-set or questions directly to replace the variables in the templating file.

 ```javascript
 console.log('Hello World! {{name}}');